antoineco/aco-tomcat/README.md

 **Packages and service**

 #####`version`
 Tomcat full version number.
-The valid format is 'x.y.z'.
-If you install tomcat from package and define this value manually, make **sure** this version of tomcat if available in your system's repositories, since several sub-parameters depend on it.
-Default depends on the distribution.
+The valid format is 'x.y.z[-package_suffix]'
+Must include the full package suffix if tomcat is installed from a package repository, the package `ensure` attribute will be enforced to this value.
 *Note:* multi-version only supported if installed from archive

 #####`archive_source`